bieloliver06/FlashLoanArbitrageSepolia/README.md

-# Sample Hardhat Project
+# Aave v3 Flash Loan Arbitrage Sepolia test

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is a sample Aave v3 flash loan arbitrage to be used in the sepolia test network with a custom dex for test.

 Try running some of the following tasks: